nayan457-bit/Ecommerce-Follow-Along/README.md

 Any third-party tools or services used (e.g., MongoDB Atlas, payment gateways)

 Card Component Milestone
+-
 How to Display a Single Card for Multiple Products?

-Create a Dynamic Component: Design a single card component that accepts product details as props.
+*Create a Dynamic Component*: Design a single card component that accepts product details as props.

-Use Mapping: Using array mapping to iterate over the product list and render a card for each product.
+*Use Mapping*: Using array mapping to iterate over the product list and render a card for each product.
 Pass Data Dynamically: Passing unique product information (e.g., name, price, image) to each card.

-Maintain Consistency: Ensuring the layout remains uniform for all products.
+*Maintain Consistency*: Ensuring the layout remains uniform for all products.
 How We Implemented the Code

-Created a Card Component:
+*Created a Card Component*:
 Defined a functional component that accepts props such as name, price, and image.
 Styled the component to ensure a visually appealing display.

-Used Props for Dynamic Content:
+*Used Props for Dynamic Content*:
 Passed product details to the Card component dynamically.
 Used destructuring to extract and use the props inside the component.

-Mapped Through Product Data:
+*Mapped Through Product Data*:
 Stored the product data in an array.
 Used the .map() function to iterate through the array and render a card for each product.

-Ensured a Consistent Layout:
+*Ensured a Consistent Layout*:
 Applied consistent styling to maintain uniformity across all cards.
 Used flexbox or grid layout for proper alignment on the products page.

-Optimized for Reusability:
+*Optimized for Reusability*:
 Designed the component to be reusable across different sections of the application.
 Ensured scalability by making it adaptable to different datasets.